srycyk/mine/README.md

 In most cases, you'll be extracting data from HTML, so Nokigiri support is built in.
-And, if need be, you can also use Regular Expressions.
+But, if need be, you can also use Regular Expressions.

 If you're dealing with JSON, you'll have to parse it yourself.
 But if you're receiving all your data as JSON, this facility may